-- 1. The PUD District is intended to apply to parcels abutting the west side of CR 365 N from the Village of Lawrence to parcels with the following parcel tax id numbers: 80-44-480-003-10 and 80-44-480-003-15 excluding parcels with the following parcel tax id numbers: 80-13-016-002-11 and 80-13-016-002-20. - 2.
+- 1. The PUD District is intended to apply to parcels located in the Lawrence-Crandall Business Centre and parcels abutting the west side of CR 365 N from the Village of Lawrence to the Lawrence-Crandall Business Centre with the exception of parcels with the following parcel tax id numbers: 80-13-016-002-11 and 80-13-016-002-20. - 2.
 The PUD District boundary defines an area along CR 365 and is generally consistent with the PUD identified in the Village of Lawrence Master Plan. - 3.
 The PUD District sets forth use and design standards that are specific to the PUD area, as well as streetscape standards intended to apply similarly to all of the PUD. - 4.
-Buildings existing within the PUD District prior to (insert date of adoption) shall not be subject to the building design standards set forth herein. - 5.
-Any expansion or modification to an existing or approved use, building, or site that requires site plan review by the Planning Commission pursuant to section 11.02 Shall be subject to the requirements of the PUD District.
+Buildings existing within the PUD District prior to (insert date of adoption) shall not be subject to the building design standards set forth herein.

-- 6. Any new development shall be subject to the requirements of the PUD District. - 7.
+- 5. Any expansion or modification to an existing or approved use, building, or site that requires site plan review by the Planning Commission pursuant to section 11.02 Shall be subject to the requirements of the PUD District. - 6.
+Any new development shall be subject to the requirements of the PUD District. - 7.
 A site plan shall be submitted in accordance with section 11.02 For all permitted uses.
 All special land uses shall be subject to the special land use permit requirements set forth in section 7.02.